-A course on "Character Education" will be presented by Dr. Harry A. Wann, Supervising Principal of schools at Madison, New Jersey.
-This course is a survey and evaluation of the materials and techniques that are being used in character education programs of the public schools and of other agencies conducting character building programs in the community.
-It is designed to aid teachers in planning character development programs in the school and community.
+College, Drew Unit gers University, and A course on "Character Edu-University, cation" will be presented by Dr.

+The college offers Farry A. Wann, Supervising Principal of schools at Madison, New Jersey.
+This course is a survey and evaluation of the iety of other com afternoon session. concerning these i from the bulletin materials and techniques that the coilege. cation programs of the public schools and of other agencies conducting character building